 The following policies have been established to maintain a professional interviewing process:

-Office hours in the Career and Professional Development Center are Monday, Thursday, and Friday from 8:00 a.m. until 4:30 p.m., and Tuesday and Wednesday from 8:00 a.m. until 7:00 p.m.
+Fall semester office hours in the Career and Professional Development Center are Monday, Thursday, and Friday from 8:00 a.m. to 4:30 p.m. and Tuesday and Wednesday from 8:00 a.m. to 7:00 p.m.

 The Career and Professional Development Center does not refund mock interview and/or etiquette meal fees, except for very rare situations.

 If the fee was paid and the class subsequently dropped before the drop/add period for the semester was over, the student may contact the Mock Interview Program coordinator for permission, and then contact the Bursar’s office to request a refund for the

 fee(s).
 The Bursar and/or the Career and Professional Development Center have the right to refuse a refund at any time, and refunds will not be permitted after the drop/add period is over.

 Students will be given information at the beginning of the semester via in-class presentations and/or online via the Career and Professional Development Center D2L page for the mock interview and etiquette meal sign-up process.
 It is the student’s responsibility to access and follow directions for signing up for mock interviews and/or etiquette meals.
 Students

 must sign up for a mock interview and/or etiquette meal within the specified time period during the semester/session.
 If a student fails to sign up within the time period, he/she will not be allowed to sign up late for either event and will forfeit

 the grade for both assignments.
 All deadlines for sign-ups are final.

 Students must submit all required documents (example: resume, cover letter, job posting) for their interview by the specified date on the Career and Professional Development Center D2L page.
 Should students fail to submit their documents in the specified